0x074b/Defense-Evasion/README.md

 # Defense-Evasion
 *__Defense Evasion Methods to Reduce Detection Index__*

-*Small personal list of some basic methods to reduce the detection index found everywhere on the internet and according to my knowledge, delighted to be able to share them (I will add new methods soon)*
+*Small personal list of some basic methods to reduce the detection index found everywhere on the internet and according to my knowledge, delighted to be able to share them*